karlseguin/nd/Readme.md

 ### Usage
 In your code use `nd.Now()` instead of `time.Now()`.
 By default, `nd.Now()` wraps `time.Now()`, so you'll get the same `time.Time` structure which represents the current time.

 In tests which require a known time value, use `nd.ForceNow(time time.Time)` or `nd.ForceNowTimestamp(timestmap int64)`.
 After forcing the time, subsequent calls to `time.Now()` will always return the forced value.
+The default behavior can be restored by calling `nd.ResetNow()`.

 ### Supported Generators